What Are Dangerous Goods

 Most workplaces - offices and industrial - use and store a variety of chemicals.
 The potential consequences may range from one person burning their hand with flammable cleaning fluid, through to possible death, destruction and loss caused by a large scale fire.
 Even simple things such as poorly positioned electrical equipment or inadequate ventilation can create an unthinkable catastrophe.

-These issues go well beyond just OH&S and they're your legal responsibility.
+These issues go well beyond just Work Health and Safety (WH&S) and they're your legal responsibility.

 To be sure that you are using, storing and handling your dangerous goods safely, you need to understand the properties of a wide range of chemicals.
 Failing to manage the risks can have dramatic consequences.